UbiquityDotNET/Llvm.NET/README.md

 The Automated build support for Llvm.NET uses BuildAll.ps1 PowerShell script to build all the binaries and generate a NuGet package.
 To build the full package simply run `BuildAll.ps1` from a PowerShell command prompt with MSBuild tools on the system search path.

-### Sample Applications
-#### Code Generation With Debug Information
-The [CodeGenWithDebugInfo](https://github.com/UbiquityDotNET/Llvm.Net/tree/master/Samples/CodeGenWithDebugInfo) sample application provides an example of using Llvm.NET to generate
-LLVM Bit code equivalent to what the Clang compiler generates for a [simple C language file](https://github.com/UbiquityDotNET/Llvm.Net/blob/master/Samples/CodeGenWithDebugInfo/Support%20Files/test.c).
-The sample application doesn't actually parse the source, instead it is a manually constructed and documented example of how to use Llvm.NET to accomplish the bit-code generation.

-#### Kaleidoscope Tutorial
-An Llvm.NET version of the LLVM sample [Kaleidoscope language tutorial](https://ubiquitydotnet.github.io/Llvm.NET/articles/Samples/Kaleidoscope.html) is provided to walk through many aspects of code generation and JIT execution with Llvm.NET.
-This tutorial implements a complete JIT execution engine for the Kaleidoscope language, along with AOT compilation, optimization and debug symbol generation.
-This, covers a significant surface area of the Llvm.NET classes and methods to provide a solid grounding on the use of the library.

 ### Code of Conduct
 This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/)